shahiutsav/banking-nextjs/README.md

 Horizon is a full-fledged banking and budgeting application built using the latest NextJS.
 It leverages **[Appwrite](https://appwrite.io/)** for the backend services, **[Plaid](https://plaid.com/)** for bank communication, **[Dwolla](https://www.dwolla.com/)** for transaction handling, and Sentry for monitoring issues.
 This README file serves as a guide to set up, configure, and understand the Horizon project.

+A working demo can be found at: https://banking-nextjs-eight.vercel.app/

 ## Features

 - **Bank Account Integration:** Connects with Plaid to securely fetch and display bank account information.